nutanix/docker-machine/machine/README.md

 2. Ability to select VM's vCPU count
 3. Ability to set a custom name for the newly created VM
 4. Ability to set the number of cores per vCPU
-5. Ability to specify the network of the VM
+5. Ability to specify the network(s) of the VM
 6. Ability to specify the disk in the VM by image name
+7. Ability to specify categories to applied to the VM ( flow, leap, ...)

 Driver Args
 -----------